What do I need to do to book the camper?

 Do I need to send you any documents?

 You will need to email two bank statements or utility bills dated within the last 90 days across to us to confirm your address.
-You will also need to email across a copy of your driving licence, and if you have an old style licence, your passport for photo identification by email, along with a driving licence share code.
+You will also need to email across a copy of your driving licence (front and back), and if you have an old style licence, your passport for photo identification by email, along with a driving licence share code.
+Your licence address must match your current address.
 The licence and share code are required for all drivers.
-These should be sent to email@example.com.
+These should be sent to firstname.lastname@example.org.

 How do I share my driving licence with you?